purduesigbots/pros-docs/content/tutorials/clawbot.md

 ~~~

 Depending on your motor, you may notice that the arm falls back down when stopped mid-raise.
 This can be alleviated by applying some power to the motor when no buttons are pressed (instead of 0), or by using a control system such as PID.

+Congratulations you have completed your first PROS program!